ninenine/babytrack/deploy/README.md

-# Family Tracker Deployment Guide
+# BabyTrack Deployment Guide

-Deploy Family Tracker on Ubuntu 24.04 with PostgreSQL and Caddy.
+Deploy BabyTrack on Ubuntu 24.04 with PostgreSQL and Caddy.

 ## Prerequisites